 By Nick Consonery

-Nick Consonery is an analyst in Eurasia Group's Asia practice.
+Nick Consonery is an Asia Analyst at Eurasia Group.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.